bobharner/blog/README.md

-A container for blog posts.
+A container for Bob Harner's blog posts.
 Go to the [Wiki] (https://github.com/bobharner/blog/wiki) to see the list.
 ====